Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

 /usr/local/contoso-device/vacuum-1/cameras/1  /* rear camera */
 ```

-Each component's directory contains a JSON file that store a mock software version number of each component.
+Each component's directory contains a JSON file that stores a mock software version number of each component.
 These file are `firmware.json` or `diskimage.json`.

 **Note:** For this demo, to update the components' firmware, we will copy a `firmware.json` or `diskimage.json` (update payload) to `targetted components' directory`.